intel/intel-extension-for-pytorch/docs/tutorials/features/split_sgd.rst

 2. Bottom half: Last 16 bits are still kept to avoid accuracy loss.

 FP32 parameters are split into "Top half" and "Bottom half".
 When performing forward and backward propagations, the Top halfs are used to benefit from Intel BFloat16 support.
 When performing paramter update with SGD, we concatenate the Top half and the Bottom half to recover the parameters back to FP32 and then perform regular SGD operations.

+It is a common pratice to use FP32 for master parameters in order to avoid round-off errors with BF16 parameter update. **SplitSGD** is an optimization of storing FP32 master parameters with reduced memory footprint.

 .. image:: ../../../images/split_sgd/split_sgd.png
   :width: 800